Ultimate South of France Itinerary: Provence + French RivieraFrance

 Perusing the open-air markets of the villages of Provence is an iconic part of any trip to the region–so make sure to structure your South of France itinerary so you don’t miss the best ones!

 Most markets are open 1-3 days/week and different markets focus on different things.
-Some will be about food, and others will focus on textiles, clothing, or antiques.
+Some will be about food, and others will be French flea markets/brocantes that focus on textiles, clothing, or antiques.
 If you manage to time it right, on Thursdays Aix-en-Provence has three markets in town at once, so you can get the perfect experience all in one spot.